 While we are asleep, our subconscious is wide awake scanning through the file folders of our personal lives, but at the same time giving us knowledge, inspiration and advice.
 This part of our subconscious sends messages through visual images and symbols in the form of dreams.

 Since millions of us share the same language, live in the same cultures and share the same media, symbols will hold the same meaning.
 These symbols would be called Archetypes.

-Some examples of these are mother – birth and nurturing, father- provider, computer/telephone – communication, monsters- fears.
+Some examples of these are a mother – birth and nurturing, father- provider, computer/telephone – communication, monsters- fear.